exakat/exakat/docs/Development.rst

 * HasNoCatch : Checks that the current atom is inside a catch block.
 The block has to be in the current scope.

 * HasNoChildren : Docs for HasNoChildren

+* HasNoClass : Checks that the current atom is not inside a class or an anonymous class.

+* HasNoClassInterface : Checks that the current atom is not inside a class (anonymous or not), or an interface.

+* HasNoClassInterfaceTrait : Checks that the current atom is not inside a class (anonymous or not), an interface or a trait.

+* HasNoClassTrait : Checks that the current atom is not inside a class (anonymous or not), or a trait.

 * HasNoComparison : Docs for HasNoComparison